EdwardLimJH/Fraud-Hackathon/notebooks/README.md

 5. **XGBoost-Model.ipynb**: Implements the XGBoost model, following the same pipeline as our baseline model.

-6. **EDA.ipynb**: Conducts exploratory data analysis (EDA) to gain insights into the dataset.
+6. **eda.ipynb**: Conducts exploratory data analysis (EDA) to gain insights into the dataset.
 It experiments with the effect of scaling on correlation, feature importance, and multicollinearity.

 7. **Hypothesis-EDA.ipynb**: This notebook explores hypotheses related to fraudulent activities, analyzing factors such as employment status, income, and phone validity.
 We employed Seaborn and Matplotlib for data visualization, alongside t-tests to validate hypotheses regarding fraudulent activities.